Kodular/Documentation/docs/guides/monetization.md

 **Kodular Monetize** is a new system to allow you to monetize your apps with ease.
 It provides a simple way to integrate ads and manage your advertising networks directly from Kodular Creator, without intermediaries.

-!!! tip "Public Preview"
-    This feature is currently in public review.
-If you wish to try it out, you can fill the following form: [kodul.ar/monetize-join](https://kodul.ar/monetize-join).
-    You will receive a link to activate it if selected.
-    Please report any issues you encounter in [Kodular Community](https://community.kodular.io/t/introducing-kodular-monetize-public-preview/298115).

 This new system aims to replace the existing commission-based monetization system, which had some limitations.
 With Kodular Monetize, you will have **lower charges**, and a post-usage based pricing model.
 It will result in a lower "effective" commission for you.